 Recent improvements in the diagnosis and treatment of hepatocellular carcinoma (HCC), the most common type of primary liver cancer, have resulted from the use of CT perfusion imaging.
 This technique provides better tumor characterization by quantifying hepatic arterial blood flow as well as the morphology of the tumor.
 One of the drawbacks of this technique is the relatively high radiation dose resulting from repeated CT scanning of the liver.

-Researchers in London, Ontario, recently investigated using much lower CT doses when scanning HCC patients by reconstructing undersampled CT liver images using compressed sensing or filtered backprojection techniques.
+Researchers in London, Ontario, investigated using much lower CT doses when scanning HCC patients by reconstructing undersampled CT liver images using compressed sensing or filtered backprojection techniques.

 Five different sets of reconstructed CT images of the same patient were generated using various dose and reconstruction techniques, from the conventional full dose (984 views per 360 degrees) with filtered backprojection, to a third reduced dose (328 views) and quarter reduced dose (246 views), both datasets reconstructed with filtered backprojection, and both datasets reconstructed with compressed sensing.